 Sadly, what you see may be only a portion of what’s out there.

 One thing that children like to do is to create a second Instagram account called a Finsta or a Fake Instagram.
 It will be incredibly difficult for a parent to know the handle of that Finsta account because normally, pre-teens and teens do not publish their real name or a personal (recognisable) photograph of themselves.
 After all, this is for a closed group of friends, which actually later grows into a much larger group.
 This makes it very difficult for parents to know what’s happening in this growing group of friends or even what might be happening on Instagram.

-Reels is very similar to TikTok, although it is basically not as cutting edge as the world’s most popular social media teen app.
-The reason for this was that Reels came out a long time after TikTok, and while it has enjoyed more success than many imagined, ultimately, the first-mover advantage that was gained by TikTok has been retained with reels, doing its very best to try and catch up.
-Take a look here if you need to understand Reels: https://www.internetmatters.org/hub/news-blogs/instagram-reels-a-parents-guide-to-the-new-video-sharing-feature/
+Reels are very similar to TikTok, although it is basically not as cutting edge as the world’s most popular social media teen app.
+The reason for this?
+Reels came out a long time after TikTok.
+While it has enjoyed more success than many imagined, ultimately, the first-mover advantage that TikTok gained has been retained with reels, doing its very best to try and catch up.
+Take a look here if you need to understand Reels.

 So, where does this leave parents?

 Most need guidance around any app, but in the case of Instagram, the most important starting point is: